Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 }
 ```

-This declaration of `average` is valid only for the body of `main`; if other functions need to call `average`, they’ll each have to declare it.
+This declaration of `average` is valid only for the body of `main`; if other functions need to call `average`, they'll each have to declare it.

-The advantage of this practice is that it’s clearer to the reader which functions call which other functions.
+The advantage of this practice is that it's clearer to the reader which functions call which other functions.
 (In this example, we see that `main` will be calling `average`.)
 On the other hand, it can be a nuisance if several functions need to call the same function.
 Even worse, trying to add and remove declarations during program maintenance can be a real pain.
 For these reasons, I'll always put function declarations outside function bodies.

 </div>
 <!-- END: div -->